facebookDependants' Protection Scheme (DPS): Higher Sum Assured and Increased Coverage From 1 April 2021

 Pre-Existing Illnesses and Medical Condition Not Eligible for the Dependants’ Protection Scheme (DPS)

-Like any other insurance policies, it is a must to declare any pre-existing medical conditions using the respective Health Declaration Form from either Great Eastern Life or NTUC Income.
+Like any other insurance policy, it is necessary to declare any pre-existing medical conditions using the respective Health Declaration Form from Great Eastern Life.

-For reference, here’s a list of illnesses which are ineligible for DPS coverage:
+For reference, here’s a list of illnesses where you may not be eligible for a DPS cover:

-• Ischaemic heart disease/Coronary heart disease, heart valves disorders or arrhythmia (irregular heartbeats)
+• Ischaemic heart disease/Coronary heart disease, heart valve disorders or arrhythmia (irregular heartbeats)

 • Cancer